Ahmed-HydroAI/InputOutputNowcasting/README.md

 Where:

 1 → Recursive prediction (1 frame at a time, 12 steps)
-6 → Predict 6 frames + recursively predict next 6
+6 → Hybrid prediction (Predict 6 frames + recursively predict next 6)
-12 → Full 12-frame prediction in one forward pass
+12 → Direct multistep prediction (Full 12-frame prediction in one forward pass)

 #  📊 Outputs and Visualization